SleepingPanda/fedora-steelite/README.md

 - `Bitwarden` with biometrics and SSH-Agent support
 - `libratbag` to get your Logitech peripherals working correctly
 - `Steam`, `MangoHUD` and `Gamescope` for pretty obvious reasons
-- `Visual Studio Ccode` for better integration with CLI tools
+- `Visual Studio Code` and `Docker` for devops and better integration with CLI tools
-- `WinBoat` for running windows apps with a seamless experience
+- `WinBoat` for running windows apps with a near seamless experience
-- `Docker` for winboat support and devops
 - `LACT` for GPU metrics, fan control and overclocking

 ## TODO

-- `NVIDIA`
+- `NVIDIA` WIP

 ## NOTE

-This is not meant for regular users.
-If that's what you want, install Fedora like a normal person!
-Make sure to carefully examine the build file before installing!
+This is not meant for regular users in its current state.
+You would be better served by nstalling Fedora like a normal person!
+If you still want to make the jump for some reason, be sure to carefully examine build_files\build.sh before installing!